ctb/titus-blog/src/2014-swc-toronto-training.rst

-I'm not sure Greg would be up for it, but: he could probably sustainably do ~12 of these workshops a year, at a cost of about
+I'm not sure Greg would be up for it, but: he could probably sustainably do ~12 of these workshops a year, at a cost of about 30-40k USD per workshop; that's only
-\$30-40k per workshop; that's only
+1000 USD/participant, and it'd be
-\$1000/participant, and it'd be totally worth it for the students.
+totally worth it for the students.
 If anyone's interested, drop me a note; I can often get Greg to do things on spec :).

 As a side note, evaluation is a big mess.
 We need to prove that Software Carpentry works, and that's just tricky; good evaluation and assessment people are hard to find and expensive to fund.
-A big chunk of the \$500k above would go to putting in place systematic evaluation money, I think.
+A big chunk of the $500k USD above would go to putting in place systematic evaluation money, I think.

 A recurring thought is that the NIH is very interested in training